Ben-USC/Machine-Learning-in-MD/README.md

 This github repo is for applying Machine Learning to MD simulations

-Our goal for now is to learning dewetting transition of water between MoS2 bilayer, using neural network.
+Our goal for now is to learn the governing equations for dewetting transition of water between MoS2 bilayer, using neural network.